zavaco10/eda-pw-week-2-assignment-part-1/README.md

-# Prime Tier 1 Week 2 - Part 1
+# EDA Tier 1 Week 2 - Part 1

 This week we introduced the programming language of the Internet, JavaScript.
 With JavaScript we can make our websites smart by adding interactivity and logic.